By Nathaniel Luce

 With differences like these in mind, Hu and her co-authors developed 2 design systems that account for the preferences of private and business customers.

 The first involves no expansion of service team size, only different allocations along customer groups.
 The second involves adjusting the ratio of high-quality to ordinary-quality support center agents based on the number of customers of each type.
-Both models resulted in significant gains in “customer surplus” (a measure of value that accounts for the rewards of the customer services and the cost of waiting) for both customer types.
+Both models resulted in significant gains in “customer surplus” (a measure of value that accounts for the rewards of customer services and the cost of waiting) for both customer types.

 “For example,” Hu says, “the solution team on social media like Twitter and Facebook, the SMS interaction channel, and the rising trend of live chat channel on the website are alternative contact channels that may trigger retrials.
-Using our framework of analysis, firms can tailor the best channel to serve distinct preferences in customers segments.”
+Using our framework of analysis, firms can tailor the best channel to serve distinct preferences in customer segments.”

 The authors note in the paper that their research “has already received strong interest from a globally renowned hotel chain to improve its customer relationship management across call centers, live chat, social media, and other digital and virtual service channels.”